tylerasai/Food_takeout_order_app/README.md

 2. Restaurant can reply back with estimated completion time of the order
 3. Restaurant have start order button which notifies the customer : "Your order has started"
 4. Restaurant has order complete button in their dashboard which notifies the customer: "Your order is ready for pickup"

+#### Bugs to fix and additiona features:
+  - Grouping the order
+  - Sending order ID and meal titles to the restaurant
+  - Resolve simultaneous order cinflict
-5. Restaurant can add menu from their mobile device or the web.
+  - Restaurant can add menu from their mobile device or the web
+  - Make it a multiple restaurant app and deploy

 ## Screenshots